ak811/ira/README.md

 <br>

 ## Overview
 Ira is a free and open-source real-time keypoint detection library based on [OpenCV](https://github.com/opencv/opencv) written in the Python programming language.
-It allows the development of keypoint detection applications for face, eyes, edge estimation and more!
+It allows the development of keypoint detection applications for face, eyes, edge estimation, and more!

 <br>